 I would administer the truth serum to certain judges and ask why is it that when the defendant looks like you, he’ll receive probation even though, as a result of his crimes, he killed multiple people and paralyzed two, but when the defendant does not resemble you in race or socioeconomic status he’ll receive six consecutive life sentences for a crime that left all participants unharmed?
 I’d like to know.

 I would administer the truth serum to those Hunger Games fans who lack reading comprehension and ask why is it that you can no longer feel for a child murdered in cold blood, just because you found out that she wasn’t blond-haired and blue-eyed?
 Does her race automatically take away from her innocence–her right to live?
 I’d like to know.

 It seems like a wasted way to live a life, hating someone you don’t know for something as trivial as a physical trait that can’t (and shouldn’t) be changed.
 I would love to know what could possibly be gained from this outlook.
 I would love for these individuals to dig deep and come up with a reason for their hate.

 Seriously.
-I would ask these questions because I would like to understand . . . because I’m not so sure that even they do.
+I would ask these questions because I would like to understand . . .
+Although I’m not so sure that they do.